NFL Player-Turned-Social-Entrepreneur Tackles Obesity Crisis

 Last Tuesday was an exciting day for the Buffalo, NY area.
 Nearby Orchard Park Middle School hosted a Wellness Day, and celebrated with a new HUMAN Healthy Vending machine!

-Buffalo Bills Safety Jon Corto and his wife, Jen, launched a sampling event during Wellness Day.
+Buffalo Bills Safety Jon Corto and his wife, Jen, launched a sampling Event Planner during Wellness Day.
 Baskets of healthy snacks and drinks were provided to the students.
 The event couldn’t be more successful.

 Even the local news stopped by for a visit.
 CBS affiliate WVIB featured the sampling event on the nightly news along with a news article.
 Jon Corto was interviewed about Orchard Park’s new vending machine, pointing out the differences between what students think healthy food tasted like and what it actually tastes like.

 “You’re not getting all the processed food, the synthetic stuff, you’re getting wholesome stuff.
 We don’t say you can’t eat cookies, but if you’re going to eat them, be smarter about it” said Corto.

 A big focus was on the LCD screen attached to the top of the machine, which can provide nutritional information to students.
 The LCD screen is a fun, attractive way to teach students the importance of healthy eating, and can even encourage them to read food labels.
 It’s one thing to place a healthy vending machine and tell students to eat healthy; it’s another thing to educate them as to why they need to eat healthy.
 Starting nutritional education young is the best way to create lifelong health and wellness.

 Not only that, the machine has been a smash hit at Orchard Park Middle School.
 According to Principal Dave Lilleck, the machine has been selling out on a daily basis.